antoniokho13/IT342-Sapatosan/README.md

 Member of the CIT-U badminton varsity team.
 My hobbies are watching movies and playing video games.
 I also love to travel to different places and explore nature.
 My goal in life is to live comfortably and have a job which allows me to work from home.

-# Team Member2:
+# Member2:
-NAME: Laude, Raymund Christian A.
+NAME: LAUDE, RAYMUND CHRISTIAN A.
 COURSE: BSIT3 - G3

 ## Desription:
 Hello everyone!
 I am Raymund Christian Laude a 21 year old from Minglanilla Cebu.
 My Hobbies are playing games , watching movies and cooking food that satisfies my cravings.
 My goal in life is to live in a place where I dont have to worry about anything.

+# Member3
+NAME: POBADORA, ROMMEL JOHN L.
+COURSE: BSIT-3 - G7

+## Description:
+A 23-year-old student from Talisay City studying in Cebu Institute of Technology-University.
+Nothing more Nothing less.